sharetribe/flex-docs/src/docs/tutorial-branding/working-with-microcopy/index.md

 another document that dives deeper into this topic:
 [How to change FTW bundled microcopy](/ftw/how-to-change-ftw-bundled-microcopy/)

-## Change the microcopy for Hero component
+## Change the microcopy for Topbar component

 The content of microcopy file has a format, where the "key" contains a dot notation:<br />